229 Ross Hall

 - are not officially enrolled at ISU for the semester the 302 test-out is being offered

 The English 302 test-out exam has three parts.
 Part One consists of 40 multiple-choice questions.
-Part Two requires a critique of a memo on features such as organization, style, audience awareness, tone, and correctness.
-Part Three asks you to write a memo based on data provided to you.
+Part Two requires the composition of a negative message.
+Part Three asks you to write a persuasive message.

 You will take the exam at the Online Testing Center computer lab, 2552 Gilman, and you will receive a maximum of three hours to respond to the exam prompts.